blowfishpro/B9-Aerospace/README.md

 Centre of Mass for empty fuel as well as full.
 See torque effects of off-centre engine and RCS thrust when designing crafts.

 A great help for avoiding nasty surprises with changing center of mass and off-balance RCS. [forum](http://forum.kerbalspaceprogram.com/threads/35996)

+## Space Shuttle Engines

+Engines for your SLS/Buran-alikes.

+We use the Gimbal plugin from this mod, and its *awesome*.
+It really does let you build stuff with off-center thrust like the Shuttle Launch System.

+Also has some very nice replica main tanks, and utility parts that can trigger staging/action groups based on conditions, there's timers, fuel crossfeed controllers and more. [forum](http://forum.kerbalspaceprogram.com/threads/55985)